 Aspiring candidates can appear for CTET to become eligible for various Government and Private Teaching Jobs across India.
 The main objective of this exam is to churn out the best teaching candidates from across the country.
 This will ensure that the future generation of India is in better hands.

 Know about CTET at a glance by checking out the following table.
-The aspiring candidates can get the basic knowledge about the CTET Exams, its exam conducting body and all other relevant information from this table.
+Aspiring candidates can get basic knowledge about the CTET Exams, its exam conducting body, and all other relevant information from this table.

 The Right To Education Act (RTE) Section 23, Sub-Section (1) states that a person possessing the minimum qualification laid down by the concerned academic authority (authorized by the Government of India), by notification, shall be eligible for appointment as a teacher.